Diocese of Trieste: Provincial reorganizations

 The Second Vatican Council (1962–1965), in order to ensure that all Catholics received proper spiritual attention, decreed the reorganization of the diocesan structure of Italy and the consolidation of small and struggling dioceses.
 Pope Paul VI had been working for some time to implement the council's decree.
 The diocese of Trieste e Capodistria was in an anomalous position, with part of its territory in Italy, and part in the Slovenian Socialist Republic of Yugoslavia.
-On 27 October 1977, by virtue of the Apostolic Constitution "Prioribus saeculi XIX annis," Koper / Capodistria was restored as an independent diocese once more, being transferred to the ecclesiastical province of Ljubljana from that of Gorizia, and leaving the diocese of Trieste in its present state.
+On 27 October 1977, few days after the formal Yugoslav incorporation of Capodistria/Koper (when the 1975 Osimo Treaty took effect), by virtue of the Apostolic Constitution "Prioribus saeculi XIX annis," Koper / Capodistria was restored as an independent diocese once more, being transferred to the ecclesiastical province of Ljubljana from that of Gorizia, and leaving the diocese of Trieste in its present state.